 What is the maximum number of students that can apply for the team grant?

 Team grant applicants should keep their group to between two and five people.
 With $6,000 any greater number of students becomes unwieldy and would not be an efficient use of funds.
 Keeping the group small allows each team member to benefit from the grant and work closely with their fellow students.

 What are my chances of getting team grant versus individual grant?

 We cannot answer this question because the number of applicants changes every year.
-In 2013, there were over 50 applications for the individual fellowship and 16 for the team fellowship.
+The AC4 Graduate Fellowship Program receives about one hundred proposals a year; for 2015, there were over 50 applications for the individual fellowship and about 15 for the team fellowship.
 It is best to think about what project makes the most sense for you and your research interests and focus on putting together the best application you can.

 Does my faculty sponsor have to sign on to IRB or research compliance policies?